viodotcom/jyafn/readme.md

 1. This compiles to machine code.
 2. You can still call it as a regular Python function.
-3. You can export it, load it and call it from Go.
+3. You can export it, load it and call it from Go (or Rust, or Python, or C!)

 Neat, huh?
 It's basically `tf.function` + `onnx` in a single package!